Responsibility for health and safety

 - Compressed gases – such as butane used for our Bunsen burner or oxygen kept as part of the emergency resuscitation equipment.
 These are mainly a risk as they pose an explosion hazard and this is primarily a storage issue (see below).

 Persons at risk: Patients and team members alike are at risk of harm from the transmission of infection and also possible skin irritation, burns, eye injuries or poisoning from hazardous chemicals when not correctly handled.
+It is primarily the members of the dental team who are at risk of effects from poor indoor air quality since they spend by far the most time in the practice building.

 Safety Data Sheets (SDS): A full inventory is kept of substances in use at the practice (refer to Surgery Consumables Stock List in the hygeia document database).
 A collection of SDS relevant to these substances is also maintained and is available to all team members working with these potentially hazardous substances (refer to reception computer desktop – COSHH folder).
 These sheets have been considered by Neil Phillips in the course of conducting each COSHH assessment.